-Finally we would suggest the term of office for the newly elected PM should be, as in America, a maximum of eight years.
-However that detail shouldn’t distract from the basic principle that we should have an elected PM and their ministers must be separate from Parliament and held to account by it.
+We would suggest the term of office for the newly elected PM should be, as in America, a maximum of eight years.
+However, that detail shouldn’t distract from the basic principle that we should have an elected PM and their ministers must be separate from Parliament and held to account by it.

 Finally, our six demands don’t just identify the problems with our governance but they also offer a workable solutions.
 This is something notably lacking from others who enter the fray to discuss governmental reforms.
 They usually identify some of the problems but seldom if ever produce comprehensive solutions including the most important reform of all which is the restoration of the inherent sovereignty of the British people.